-IV.
-COMPOSITION OF THE VSLA MANAGEMENT COMMITTEE

-Chairperson (1) Secretary (1)

-Treasurer (1) Money-counters (2) VI.
+The objectives of the association include the following: The association shall undertake the following activities in order to attain the above objectives: IV.
+COMPOSITION OF THE VSLA MANAGEMENT COMMITTEE Chairperson (1) Secretary (1) Treasurer (1) Money-counters (2) VI.
 ELECTION PROCEDURES Any member shall be eligible to serve on the management committee for a period of terms.
 Elections shall be held times in a year.
-A minimum of farmers shall be present in order for the elections to take place.
+A minimum of youth/vulnerable families shall be present in order for the elections to take place.
 The election procedure will use a system that allows everyone's vote to be secret. shall be the minimum number of people that must stand for each position.

-A member to be elected shall be nominated by farmers and seconded by member(s) before being put forward for selection.
+A member to be elected shall be nominated by youth/vulnerable families and seconded by member(s) before being put forward for selection.
 VII.
-REMOVAL OF OFFICERS FROM THEIR POSITION BETWEEN ELECTIONS Any member of the Association may, at any time, request a vote of no confidence against a member of the Management Committee The Committee member must resign if the majority of farmers decide to remove him/her An election is required to fill the vacant position VIII.
+REMOVAL OF OFFICERS FROM THEIR POSITION BETWEEN ELECTIONS Any member of the Association may, at any time, request a vote of no confidence against a member of the Management Committee The Committee member must resign if the majority of youth/vulnerable families decide to remove him/her An election is required to fill the vacant position VIII.
 MEETINGS The association shall meet time (s) in a week.
-The meeting time will be at:---- The operating cycle for the association before payout shall be months.
+The meeting time will be at: The operating cycle for the association before payout shall be months.
 IX.
-WITHDRAWAL OF A MEMBER The following will happen to a member's savings in the event of their leaving the group during the cycle: If a member leaves the group before loan repayment is completed, the following will be done:

-X. IN CASE OF DEATH

-Measures to be taken in respect to savings and non-reimbursed loans of a member include:

-Doub D. Comisso offered by the Association Part B: Services offered by the Association I. A GRO-INPUT SAVINGS Members shall contribute to the agro- input fund in every meeting as per their agribusiness needs.
+WITHDRAWAL OF A MEMBER The following will happen to a member's savings in the event of their leaving the group during the cycle: If a member leaves the group before loan repayment is completed, the following will be done: X. IN CASE OF DEATH Measures to be taken in respect to savings and non-reimbursed loans of a member include: Part B: Services offered by the Association I. AGRO-INPUT SAVINGS Members shall uniformly contributeUGX to the agro- input fund in every meeting.
 Members are allowed to make up for days missed in the subsequent meetings.
 Record of members' agro - input fund shall be kept in the agro input fund ledger.
 Agro-input fund shall NOT be given out as loan.
 The VSLA will keep the agro - input fund in the saving box At share out or in a required season, the procurement of the inputs shall be done by a group and NOT by an individual in accordance with the selected enterprise.

 The money for inputs will be shared in the onset of the planning season.

 II.
-SOCIAL FUND Each member shall contribute UGX towards social fund per week.
-Social/social funds shall be accessed if a member experiences the following emergencies: Categories where social funds can be given out as grants: Categories where social funds can be reimbursed:

-The social fund shall be stored by:

-Farmers may buy 1 - 10 shares in each meeting Each member shall be required to make a minimum savings deposit ofUGX at each saving meeting.
-All farmers shall be allowed to save at most up totimes the agreed savings amount which will be The following shall be done when a member cannot meet the minimum savings deposit: IV.
-LOAN The agreed purpose for farmers to borrow from the group is: Association priorities for loan allocation when funds are insufficient to satisfy everyone's needs: The association will put into consideration the following when assessing the borrower's ability to repay: The eligible member to borrow shall meet the following requirements: CONDITIONS FOR REPAYMENT The loan repayment period shall be a minimum of $$ months and a maximum of $$ months.
-The interest on loan shall be% per month
+SOCIAL FUND Each n member shall contribute UGX towards social fund per week.
+Soci al/social funds shall be accessed if a r nember experiences the following emergencies: Cate egories where social funds can be giv Cate egories where social funds can be reir mbursed: The social fund shall be stored by: III.
+S SAVINGS Yout th/vulnerable families may buy 1 - 10 s shares in each meeting n member shall be required to make ng meeting. a minimum savings deposit ofUGX at each • outh/vulnerable families shall be allo wed to save at most up totimes the agreed The following shall be done when a mem ber cannot meet the minimum savings deposit: IV.
+The LOAN agreed purpose for youth/vulnerable families to borrow from the group is: Asso ociation priorities for loan allocation w hen funds are insufficient to satisfy everyone's needs: The repa n the following when assessing the borrower's ability to

+CONDITIONS FOR REPAYMENT

+The loan repayment period shall be a minimum of \\ months and a maximum of \\ months.

+The interest on loan shall be\\\\\\% per month